rhel-labs/instruqt/satellite-basics/04-contentview/assignment.md

 teaser: Create a content view
 notes:
 - type: text
-  contents: Create a content view.
+  contents: Content Views allow you to customize content, such as RPM packages, for
+    your hosts.
+You can use a content view to control the access to updated software to your hosts.
 tabs:
 - title: Satellite Server
   type: terminal